utasar/CEG-2350---OS-Concepts-and-Usage-Utsav_FALL_2025/lab 2 /lab2.md

 ## Part 3 Answers

-1. Command to create new user: sudo useradd -mbob
+1. Command to create new user: sudo useradd joker
-2. Path to new user's home directory: /home/bob
+2. Path to new user's home directory: /home/joker
-3. Evaluate if `ubuntu` can add files to new user's home directory:ls -id /home/bob
+3. Evaluate if `ubuntu` can add files to new user's home directory: No the permission change is required
-4. Command to switch to new user:su - bob
+4. Command to switch to new user: sudo su joker
-5. Command(s) to go to new user's home directory:cd /home/bob
+5. Command(s) to go to new user's home directory:cd /home/joker
-6. Evaluate if new user can add files to user's home directory:touch text.txt
+6. Evaluate if new user can add files to user's home directory: No
-7. Command to return to `ubuntu` user:su -ubuntu
+7. Command to return to `ubuntu` user:sudo su -ubuntu
 8. Command to return to `ubuntu` home directory: cd/home/ubuntu

 ## Part 4 Answers